The WIAA began sponsoring a football playoff program in 1976. The playoff program involved four divisions and a total of 16 teams in 1976 and 1977.

 In 2012, the reinstatement of a reduced-player option for member schools became available as 16 teams opted for the eight-player format.
 The top four teams in two separate regions met for a four-game jamboree at the end of the season.

 When playoffs began in 1976, divisions of competition were based on average enrollment of conferences.
 But effective with the 1984 season, competition was based on enrollment of participants--largest schools in Division 1, next largest in Division 2, etc.

 Championship games were played at many sites through the first six years of the playoffs.
 But in 1982, all championship games were played at Camp Randall Stadium in Madison in a two-day event.
 That format remains in existence.

-Stratford has won the most championships with seven.
-Edgar and Lancaster are next in line with six.
-Arrowhead, D.C.
-Everest, Menomonie, Monroe, Osseo-Fairchild and Waunakee have each won five.
-Ashwaubenon, Brillion, Darlington, Homestead and St. Mary's Springs have won four.
-Schools with three titles are Antigo, Colby, De Soto, Gilman, Hilbert, Kenosha Tremper, Manitowoc Lincoln, Marshfield, Shell Lake, Spring Valley, Two Rivers, Westby, Wisconsin Lutheran and Wrightstown.
+Edgar, Lancaster and Stratford have won the most championships with seven.
+Arrowhead, Kimberly and St. Mary's Springs are next in line with six.
+D.C.
+Everest, Homestead, Menomonie, Monroe, Osseo-Fairchild and Waunakee have each won five.
+Ashwaubenon, Brillion, Darlington and Wisconsin Lutheran have won four.
+Schools with three titles are Amherst, Antigo, Colby, De Soto, Gilman, Hilbert, Kenosha Tremper, Manitowoc Lincoln, Marshfield, Monona Grove, Owen-Withee, Shell Lake, Somerset, Spring Valley, Stanley-Boyd, Two Rivers, Westby and Wrightstown.